FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 5.4 Processing Extensions

-GEDCOM X implementations that encounter extensions in a location that is legal according to this specification MUST NOT stop processing or signal an error.
+GEDCOM X implementations that encounter extensions in a location that is legal according to this specification SHOULD NOT stop processing or signal an error, although implementations MAY signal nonfatal warnings.
 A GEDCOM X implementation MAY be able to process the extension correctly and choose to do so.
-Otherwise, GEDCOM X implementations MAY bypass the extensions MUST NOT change their behavior as a result of the presence of the extension.
+Otherwise, GEDCOM X implementations MAY bypass the extensions and MUST NOT change their behavior as a result of the presence of the extension.